How do you grow a thick skin, anyway? And why would you want to?

-I actually have another post planned on how to deal with contradictory feedback (because I apparently have a LOT to say on this subject!), but the question got me thinking about how I deal with criticism in general, and I think, “not very well,” is probably the honest answer to that, really.
-In fact, dealing with negativity is one of my biggest challenges as a blogger, and it’s something I still struggle with, even although I know I should really have it all figured out by now.
+One of my biggest challenges as a blogger is dealing with negativity – in fact, it’s something I really struggle with, even though I know I should really have it all figured out by now.
 I’ve been blogging for a long time, after all: I know perfectly well that people aren’t always going to just shower me with praise, and I even know it wouldn’t be particularly good for me if they did.
 I also know there’s an expectation that bloggers – especially ones who’ve made blogging their career – be able to deal with criticism: to accept it gracefully, and even to learn from it, when it’s valid.

 I’ve always struggled with that, though: not because I think I’m so perfect that everyone should love me unreservedly, and consider me to be above criticism, obviously, but because… well, because I’m me, basically.
 I get hurt easily – too easily, in fact.
 When I was a little girl, and people would do that whole, “Sticks and stones may break my bones, but names can never hurt me!” thing, I’d just roll my eyes in frustration, because OF COURSE words could hurt me!
 Actually, words could hurt me more than any playground spat or tug of the hair, and that’s still true today – although I should probably add here that I can’t remember the last time I actually pulled anyone’s hair.
 Ahem.